Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s)

 DJ Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s)

-Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C) (AEXK LN) Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s) 04-Apr-2023 / 09:30 CET/CEST The issuer is solely responsible for the content of this announcement.
+Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C) (AEXK LN) Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s) 05-Apr-2023 / 12:55 CET/CEST The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------